VA Dependency and Indemnity Compensation (DIC) Rates for 2022

 How to Apply for DIC Benefits

-Dependent children should submit their birth certificate and school/college transcripts if over the age of 18 and attending school full time.
+Evidence relating to the veteran’s dependent children will also need to be submitted, such as birth certificates and school or college transcripts.
 VA requires the aforementioned documents when applicable and therefore, submitting these documents along with your application form can help expedite the adjudication process.

 About the Author